prxdyu/market_basket_analysis/README.md

 1. **Home Page** (`/`): Renders the `index.html` template, which provides options for making predictions.
 2. **Ping Endpoint** (`/ping`): A simple endpoint for testing the server's availability.
 Returns "Success" when accessed via a GET request.
-3. **Prediction Endpoint** (`/predict`): Accepts both GET and POST requests.
+3. **Prediction Endpoint** (`/recommend`): Accepts both GET and POST requests.
 When accessed via GET, it renders a form (`form.html`) populated with options for selecting input features.
 Upon submitting the form via POST request, it processes the input data, makes predictions using the trained model, and renders the result (`result.html`).

-### Input Features
+### Input

-The prediction endpoint accepts the following input features:

-- **Category**: The category of the product.
-- **Subcategory**: The subcategory of the product.
-- **Days Active**: Number of days the user has been active.
-- **R**: Recency (a measure of how recently the user made a purchase).
-- **F**: Frequency (a measure of how often the user makes purchases).
-- **M**: Monetary value (a measure of how much money the user spends).
-- **Loyalty**: Loyalty status of the user.
-- **Avg Purchase Gap**: Average time gap between purchases.
-- **Add to Cart to Purchase Ratios**: Ratio of add-to-cart actions to purchases.
-- **Add to Wishlist to Purchase Ratios**: Ratio of add-to-wishlist actions to purchases.
-- **Click Wishlist Page to Purchase Ratios**: Ratio of clicks on wishlist page to purchases.
-- **User Path**: Path followed by the user on the website.
-- **Cart to Purchase Ratios (Category and Subcategory)**: Ratios of cart actions to purchases for both category and subcategory.
-- **Wishlist to Purchase Ratios (Category and Subcategory)**: Ratios of wishlist actions to purchases for both category and subcategory.
-- **Click Wishlist to Purchase Ratios (Category and Subcategory)**: Ratios of clicks on wishlist to purchases for both category and subcategory.
-- **Product View to Purchase Ratios (Category and Subcategory)**: Ratios of product views to purchases for both category and subcategory.
+Select the products in the basket for which you want to get the recommendations

 ### Output

-The prediction endpoint returns the predicted probability of the user making a purchase, expressed as a percentage.
+The recommend endpoint displays the recommendation with one or more products for the given basket.

 ## 5. Dockerfile and Containerization

-The Dockerfile provided in the project repository allows for containerizing the Customer Propensity Model application using a multi-stage build strategy.
+The Dockerfile provided in the project repository allows for containerizing the  application using a multi-stage build strategy.
 This strategy helps reduce the size of the final Docker image by separating the build dependencies from the runtime environment.

 ### Dockerfile Explanation